-Facilitators Dr. Kamelamela and Jacob Stewart proposed six questions (1) what are the mountains that claim you, (2) what do you envision COP28 to accomplish for mountains and their communities, (3) what does restoration mean to you, (4) what is needed for healthier/better restoration for mountain people and all relations, (5) what our existing materials/resources do you use for work with mountains, and (6) what are common themes you heard throughout this discussion.
+Facilitators Dr. Kamelamela and Jacob Stewart proposed six questions: (1) what are the mountains that claim you?
+(2) what do you envision COP28 to accomplish for mountains and their communities?
+(3) what does restoration mean to you?
+(4) what is needed for healthier/better restoration for mountain people and all our relations?
+(5) what existing materials/resources do you use for work with mountains? and (6) what are common themes you heard throughout this discussion?

-Participants first submitted responses to the digital platform and then discussed their responses within their small groups while music, developed by Months Hella Hidai, an Afghan woman and artist living under the Taliban regime, played in the background.
+Participants first submitted responses to the digital platform and then discussed their responses within their small groups while music, developed by @WildAlchemyLab and their plants, and paintings by Hella Hidai, an Afghan woman and artist living under the Taliban regime, played in the background.
 We thank them for their contribution to the space and for sharing their stories.